casper-network/ceps/text/2612-permit-extension.md

 2. `signature` is a valid signature of `public_key` over the EIP-712 digest of the `Permit` typed data (described below).

 Without (2) a third party could sign a digest containing an unrelated `owner` field with their own key and have the contract set that `owner`'s allowance.
-Both checks should revert with `InvalidSignature`.
+(1) reverts with `InvalidPublicKey`, while (2) reverts with `InvalidSignature` if not satisfied.

 ### Signed payload (EIP-712)